Skip to content

 Short answers, pulled from the story.

-Who commissioned the Farnese Hours in 1546?
+Who created the Farnese Hours?

-When was the Farnese Hours created and completed?
+When was the Farnese Hours made?

-Where is the original Farnese Hours located today?
+Where is the Farnese Hours today?